Postgraduate Course: Social Determinants of Health and Public Policy (IPHP11002)

 Inequalities in health persist both within and between countries.
 These inequalities can be seen across various axes including gender, ethnicity/race, area and socioeconomic position.
 This course aims to demonstrate the extent of inequalities in health and to explore the underlying determinants of health and health inequalities.
 It expands on theories explaining how inequalities arise, including behavioural/cultural, psychosocial, material and lifecourse approaches.
 The course also investigates the role of government and the impact of economic, social and health policy in creating or reducing inequalities.
 Different explanatory paradigms and their implications for policy intervention will be discussed in relation to the health status of various population subgroups.

-The course is organised around 10 sessions covering three broad areas: i) key concepts and theories relevant to the social determinants of health and health inequalities; ii) specific axes of inequality and determinants of health (including ethnicity, gender, place and violence/conflict); and iii) policy approaches to improving health and reducing health inequalities.
+The course is organised around 10 sessions covering two broad areas: i) key current concepts and theories relevant to the wider determinants of health and health inequalities; ii) examples of the interplay between policy, specific axes of inequality and determinants of health (intersectionality, place, planetary health) and policy approaches to improving health and reducing health inequalities.

 The course will be taught by a combination of lectures, seminars and a student conference.
 In addition to participating in weekly discussion (in class and/or in seminars), students will have the opportunity to participate in small-group seminar presentations during the first part of the course and to prepare and deliver a conference-style presentation in the latter part of the course.